-But it’s the bad behavior that gets everyone’s attention.
-A friend told me about a Russian tourist who tried to get the entire dining room of his guesthouse in the Georgian mountains to raise a toast to the Russian special forces.
+It’s the bad behavior of the new arrivals that gets everyone’s attention.
+A friend told me about a Russian tourist who tried to get the entire dining room of his guesthouse in the mountains to raise a toast to the Russian special forces.
 (He was so drunk that he threw up on the spot shortly thereafter.)
 I saw a woman on a dating app write in her profile: “Don’t talk to me about occupation, I’m here on vacation.”